Cutaneous Histiocytoma in Dogs

 Are cutaneous histiocytomas common?

 This is a common tumor.
-Most affected dogs are less than six years of age, occasionally as young as eight weeks.
-The tumor can occur in any breed, but some breeds appear to be more susceptible to the tumor, including Boxers and Bull Terriers.
+Most affected dogs are less than three years old, but this tumor can occur at any age.
+The tumor can occur in any breed, but some breeds appear to be more susceptible to the tumor, including boxers, Great Danes, and dachshunds.

 How will this tumor affect my dog?